Workiva/react_testing_library/README.md

 > [Read more about how queries are scoped to both the `renderResult` and return value of `within()`in the above example][queries]

+## Dart / JS API Parity

+The `react_testing_library` Dart package strives to maintain API parity with the analogous JS `testing-library` packages within reason.
+However, there are certain differences that are either unavoidable, or intentional for the purposes of building Dart APIs that are easy to use and reason about.

+Read more about Dart / JS API Parity for the following API categories:

+* [Queries][queries]
+* [Rendering][render]

 [React Dart]: https://pub.dev/packages/react
 [OverReact]: https://pub.dev/packages/over_react